Ontario and Canada Legal Rights Explained

 This last sentence above is a bit obvious.
 It was the first level case worker that received in inculpatory T4 slips - which directly impeached the earlier representations respecting income by the recipient.
 Are we to believe that the worker's mind was numb to the possibility of fraud?

 The last sentence above-quoted is also revealing of an approach to Charter analysis, as was discussed above, that is rigidly and formalistically tied to the eligibility-fraud distinction.
-This approach is ignores the reality of welfare workers' constant vigilance to fraud, in favour of focussing on the final referral of the matter to the fraud unit or the police.
+This approach ignores the reality of welfare workers' constant vigilance to fraud, in favour of focussing on the final referral of the matter to the fraud unit or the police.
 No realistic understanding of the workings of welfare administration accepts that criminal jeopardy - or an administrative consciousness of it - only arises at this later stage.
-The constitutional and criminal significance of this characterization is that Charter protections only tend to arise when there is "criminal jeopardy" - so the later in the process that fraud concerns are located - the later do constitutional criminal evidentiary protections such as s.7 right to silence and s.8 privacy rights engage.
+Yet the constitutional and criminal significance of this characterization is that Charter protections only tend to arise when there is "criminal jeopardy" - so the later in the process that fraud concerns are ostensibly located - the later do constitutional criminal evidentiary protections such as s.7 right to silence and s.8 privacy rights engage.

 .
 R v D'Amour